centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-images.md

 <h3>Per Product Display</h3>

 <p>You can follow the same procedure above to add an image gallery to your product displays.
 The advantage or difference is that you are adding the image field to the Content Type or the "group" of products.
-So, if you were selling tshirts and just had one image, this is how you would set that up.</p>
+So, if you were selling t-shirts and just had one image, this is how you would set that up.</p>

 ![Product Images - Edit Content Type](../../images/CK-Product-Images-10.png)